Acoustic Glass Solutions

 Our Acoustic Solution: Double Glazed

-Each of our glass partition systems are engineered to maximize acoustic performance without sacrificing aesthetics.
+Each of our acoustic glass partition systems are engineered to maximize acoustic performance without sacrificing aesthetics.

 For maximum performance we highly recommend a double glazed partition in which 2 panes of glass provide acoustic reduction along with the air pocket for maximum resistance.